puffsun/puffsun.github.io-source/_posts/2014-03-09-scala-for-the-impatient-chapter5.markdown

 ---
 layout: post
-title: "solutions to scala for the impatient - chapter5"
+title: "Solutions to Scala for the Impatient - Chapter5"
 date: 2014-03-09 20:03:35 +0800
 comments: true
 categories: Scala